Princely state

 In 1920, the Indian National Congress party under the leadership of Mahatma Gandhi declared swaraj (self-rule) for Indians as its goal and asked the princes of India to establish responsible government.
-Jawaharlal Nehru played a major role in pushing Congress to confront the princely states and declared in 1929 that "only people who have the right to determine the future of the Princely States must be the people of these States".
-In 1937, the Congress won in most parts of India (excluding the princely states) in the 1937 state elections, and started to intervene in the affairs of the states.
+Jawaharlal Nehru played a major role in pushing Congress to confront the princely states and declared in 1929 that "the only people who have the right to determine the future of the Princely States must be the people of these States".
+In the 1937 Indian provincial elections, the Congress won in most parts of India, excluding the princely states, where there were no elections, as they were not provinces; it started to seek to intervene in the affairs of the states.
 In the same year, Gandhi played a major role in proposing a federation involving a union between British India and the princely states, with an Indian central government.
 In 1946, Nehru observed that no princely state could prevail militarily against the army of independent India.

 At the time of the British withdrawal, 565 princely states were officially recognized in the Indian Subcontinent, apart from thousands of zamindari estates and jagirs.
 In 1947, princely states covered 40% of the area of pre-independence India and constituted 23% of its population.
-The most important princely states had their own Indian political residencies: Hyderabad of the Nizams, Mysore, Pudukkottai and Travancore in the South, Jammu and Kashmir and Gwalior in North and Indore in Central India.
-The most prominent among those – roughly a quarter of the total – had the status of a salute state, one whose ruler was entitled to a set number of gun salutes on ceremonial occasions.
+The most important princely states had their own Indian political residencies, quasi-diplomatic missions of the British Raj: Hyderabad State, Mysore, Pudukkottai and Travancore in the South, Jammu and Kashmir and Gwalior in North and Indore in Central India.
+The most prominent of them – roughly a quarter of the total – had the status of a salute state, one whose ruler was entitled to a set number of gun salutes on ceremonial occasions.

 The princely states varied greatly in status, size, and wealth; the premier 21-gun salute states of Hyderabad and Jammu and Kashmir were each over 200000 km2 in size.
 In 1941, Hyderabad had a population of over 16 million, while Jammu and Kashmir had a population of slightly over 4 million.
 At the other end of the scale, the non-salute principality of Lawa covered an area of 49 km2, with a population of just below 3,000.
 Some two hundred of the lesser states even had an area of less than 25 km2.

+After 15 August 1947, most of the princely states soon acceded to India or Pakistan, or were annexed, as in the case of Hyderabad; but for some years many continued to exist within the new nations, until suppressed.
+There were several princely states in modern Pakistan, though they had relatively small sizes, except for Bahawalpur, which was large but thinly populated.
+The territory of modern Bangladesh had no princely states.